People-Pleasing & Repressed Emotions

 The good news is that we can break the cycle of people-pleasing, boundary-crossing, and repressed emotions.
 Here are some small but powerful steps to begin your journey:

 • Listen to Your Emotions: Take a few minutes each day to check in with yourself.
 What are you feeling?
 Instead of judging your emotions, just let yourself notice them.
 Journaling can be a wonderful way to get in touch with any feelings that have been pushed aside.
-In my therapy practice, I borrow from Janina Fischer and call this the “noticing brain.”
-We don’t need to judge our emotions— just notice them.
-This helps us become curious and aware without guilt or judgment.

 • Practice Saying “No”: This might feel difficult at first, but saying “no” doesn’t make you a bad person.
 It means you’re choosing to respect your own needs.
 Start small—perhaps with requests that feel less risky—and work up to bigger decisions.